 No need for fancy equipment, like with most brownie recipes.
 Just a large mixing bowl and a whisk.

-The eggs are added all at once and mixed thoroughly.
-No need to beat but make sure they are very well integrated.
+- The eggs are added all at once and mixed thoroughly.
+Make sure they are very well integrated, but there's no need to beat them.

 Baking